priyank-svmx/haskellator/README.md

 ## Functional Programming done RIGHT! _

-- A parallel drawn between Javascript and Haskell
+- A parallel between Javascript and Haskell